serin0837/serin0837/README.md

 안녕하세요?
 I am Serin and I am from Korea.
 I moved to Manchester, UK last year.

-Coding is my passion.
+Coding is my passion.🔥🔥🔥

 I’m currently doing the #100DaysofCode challenge on twitter since graduating from Northcodes bootcamp.
-Follow my journey(check my [Twitter](https://twitter.com/SerinJeon))
+Follow my journey!💗(check my [Twitter](https://twitter.com/SerinJeon))

 and now I am looking for my first step as a junior developer 💫